 This is another great idea from A Thrifty Mom– and all you need are the eggs and crayons.
 This project is best for older kids because the eggs themselves are hot (which is what allows the crayons to melt).
 But easy and super awesome!

 #7 Polka Dot Easter Eggs

-These polka dot eggs from Lil Luna are created by adding vinyl stickers to the eggs before dyeing them.
+These polka dot eggs (originally created by Lil Luna, but no longer on her site) are created by adding vinyl stickers to the eggs before dyeing them.

 #8 Hand Drawn Easter Eggs

 These simple eggs can definitely be created by tweens and teens and are really beautiful!
-You can check out how Confetti Sunshine (site no longer operating) created hers using food-coloring pens (I think I'll need to get me some of these!)
+You can check out how Confetti Sunshine (site no longer operating) created hers using food-coloring pens This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you.
+(I think I'll need to get me some of these!)

 #9 Ombre Easter Eggs